 About Your Visit

-All visitors to the 9/11 Memorial must follow our health and safety guidelines.
-While we work to reopen the 9/11 Memorial Museum, we invite you to learn and explore from home, support our effort to safely reopen, and try a virtual tour.
+All visitors to the 9/11 Memorial & Museum must wear CDC-approved masks, follow our health and safety guidelines, and prepare for ongoing operational changes to ensure a safe Museum experience for all.
 Learn more about how to get here, accessibility resources, visitor guidelines, and where to visit nearby.